 FP: Greatest struggle since graduating from the 90 Day Program?

-FP: How has Erin transitioned throughout this process?
+FP: How has Levi transitioned throughout this process?